Aashi24/shreyakr-portfolio/Assignment3and4.md

 - "Readers of the economist"
 - "Change: Scale the bars appropriately"

+### What I learned:

+- In order to enhance the completeness of this visualization I should include the overall change in population as well.
+- Modify the title of the article itself in order to establish a stronger link between the article and the visualization
+- Include a chart title that depicts the idea behind the visualization
+- Use a more neutral color for the other regions in order to increase emphasis on the Sub-Saharan-African region
 ------------------------------------------------------------------------------------

 # Second try, after incorporating the feedback received